-Note that the program fees are waived for this MBA International Summer program (the day in the mountains is included complimentary with this course).
+Note that the program fees are waived for this MBA International Summer program (the day trip in the mountains is included complimentary with this program).

-- Haskayne MBA students: applicable fees include one half-course tuition and the summer term general fee.
-No application fee is required as Haskayne students need only register for the course.
+- Haskayne MBA students: Applicable fees include tuition and the summer term general fee.

-- Visiting and Open Studies students: fees include the application fee, one half-course tuition and part-time general fees.
-Note: Visiting and Open Studies students are not guaranteed a spot until tuition and fees are fully paid.
+- Visiting students: Fees include the application fee, tuition and some general fees.
+Note: Visiting students are not guaranteed a spot until tuition and fees are fully paid.

 The University of Calgary’s Learning Institution number is O18886830282 and our MBA Program is a Designated Learning Program, eligible to receive foreign nationals on a study permit.
 Students may or may not require a study permit to attend the University of Calgary on exchange or as visiting students.

-If students require support in the study permit application process, or would like further details on whether or not you require a study permit, please visit the University of Calgary’s International Student Services website at https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/study-permit-tool.html.
+If students require support in the study permit application process, or would like to have further details on whether or not you require a study permit, please visit the Government of Canada website at https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/study-permit-tool.html.

 Students can fly into the Calgary International Airport.
-The University of Calgary main campus is 25-minutes drive from the airport.
+The University of Calgary main campus is a 25-minute drive from the airport.
 The Calgary International Airport accommodates 276 flights daily including service to 84 non-stop destinations with direct flights to many major international cities in North America, Europe and Asia.